 - On a gas hob or under the grill, blacken the aubergine until burnt.
 If you're doing this on the hob it is best to skewer the aubergine so you can keep a safe distance.

-- When it is all blackened, place it into a roasting tart and out it in the oven for about 10 minutes to soften.
+- When it is all blackened, place it into a roasting tin and out it in the preheated oven for about 10 minutes to soften.

 - When ready, split open, scoop out the flesh and roughly chop so it is broken down.

 - In a food processor or blender, add the beetroot, tahini, toasted cumin, thyme leaves, garlic and lemon juice and blitz until smooth.
 Season with salt and pepper.

 - Spoon the beetroot mixture into a bowl, add the aubergine and stir through.

 - Stir the sumac and parsley into the yoghurt.